karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 ![xray-fulltrace-dynamo-subsegment-resources](/img/xray-fulltrace-dynamo-subsegment-resources.png)

-Also, do you remember that in the App1 we added some extra Tags on the Activity?
+Also, do you remember that in App1 we added some extra Tags on the Activity?

 ```csharp
 activity?.SetTag("messaging.system", "rabbitmq");
 activity?.SetTag("messaging.destination_kind", "queue");
 activity?.SetTag("messaging.rabbitmq.queue", "sample");
 ```
-You'll find them on X-Ray if you drill down on the _"Publish Message"_ span
+You'll find them on X-Ray too if you drill down on the _"Publish Message"_ span

 ![x-ray-fulltrace-tags-annotations](/img/x-ray-fulltrace-tags-annotations.png)